How to Start a Restoration Company: What Do You Need to Know? January 19, 2018 – Posted in: Blog

 - Create Brand Awareness: People cannot hire your company if they do not know you exist.
 When your business is new, it’s especially important to get your name out there so people become familiar with it.
 Look around your community and notice where you see company names.
 You want your company name in all of those places.
 Consider sponsoring local sports teams and getting involved in other community-based activities.
 Any time you donate money to a cause, be sure your company name and logo will be displayed.

 - Referral Marketing: This is more of a long-term strategy, but you need to establish a system from the beginning.
-As your business begins to develop satisfied customers, provide an incentive to those people to refer someone they know.
+As your business begins to develop satisfied customers, provide an incentive for those people to refer someone they know.
 You can start with your friends and family.
-Give them a small cash reward or other incentive for referring a new customer.
+Give them a small cash reward or other incentives for referring a new customer.

 - Directory Listings: Your local Chamber of Commerce or business association has a directory of local businesses.
 Research all of the directories in your area and your field and find out how to get your business listed.
 Realtors may have a business directory they provide to their clients moving into the area.
 Insurance agents are likely to have their own business directory.
 These listings are usually free or very inexpensive and they are another good way to advertise your business.